How to Create a Customer Persona: With Examples & Template

 If the bulk of content on your website was created before developing customer personas, it may be necessary to audit existing pages to make sure they align with the needs of your persona groups.
-Consider language, themes, context and individual pain points, so that all your website content marries up with your personas.
-You may need to reassess your brand guidelines, too, and communicate any TOV and design changes to third parties and affiliates.
+Consider language, themes, context, and individual pain points, so that all your website content marries up with your personas.
+You may need to reassess your brand guidelines, too, and communicate any tone of voice and design changes to third parties and affiliates.

 Segment your remarketing list by customer persona

 If you regularly send remarketing emails to your customer base, it’s certainly worth taking the time to segment each user by the most relevant customer persona.
 This ensures that the experience they have of your marketing and website aligns with their preferences, maximising your chances of repeat purchases and conversions.

 Develop dynamic content for each persona group

 If your current website delivers one experience for all users, developing a dynamic approach which meets the needs of every persona group is a powerful way to increase engagement and conversions.
 Displaying different messaging, products and services for individual users is the perfect way to use your customer personas to their utmost, giving your customers a tailored experience that aligns with their preferences and sets out to solve their problems.

 If you need help discovering your customers and users, Banc can help.
 Our teams use the latest tools and processes to collect quantitative and qualitative data about your customers, creating a bespoke strategy to encourage conversions and maximise ROI.
 Head here to learn more or call us today on 0345 459 0558.